SHSharkar/MCP-Mathematics/README.md

 #### Running the Complete Test Suite

-Execute the comprehensive test suite covering all 130 test cases:
+Run the comprehensive test suite covering all 130 test cases:

 ```bash
 # Run all tests with detailed output